csolink/csolink-model/docs/index.md

  * [Component](Component.md) - The component is the smallest system entity, located in or around a serviceunit It can be deployed, isolated, and repaired independently.
 Each component belongs to one, and only one, serviceunit.
  * [ComponentType](ComponentType.md) - A component type defines the set of components running the same software and sharing the same configuration.
 It's a single point of configuration control.
  * [ComponentserviceAvailabilityMixin](ComponentserviceAvailabilityMixin.md) - Observed componentservice availability intensity, context (site, stage) and associated observable status within which the availability occurs.
+ * [ComponentserviceBackgroundExposure](ComponentserviceBackgroundExposure.md) - A service background exposure is where an individual's specific service background of serviceunits, sequence variants or other pre-existing service conditions constitute a kind of 'exposure' to the system, leading to or influencing an outcome.
  * [ComponentserviceFamily](ComponentserviceFamily.md) - any grouping of multiple componentservices or servicetypes related by common descent
  * [ComponentserviceOntologyClass](ComponentserviceOntologyClass.md) - an ontology class that describes a controlling aspect of a componentservice, servicetype or complex
  * [Componentserviceinstance](Componentserviceinstance.md) - The unit of service workload the component is capable of providing or protecting.